Give Thanks to Yhwh for He Is Good . . .

 By listening to the serpent they judged what was good based upon the input of a liar and deceiver who convinced them that God was not good but was simply withholding what was really good from them.
 They agreed with the serpent by acting upon it.
 They chose to taste and see if evil was good and lost their eternal soul.

-The Latin root for deceive is "ceive" meaning to take or accept.
+The Latin root for the word "deceive" is "ceive" meaning to take or accept.
 The prefix de- means to remove or subtract from.
 Evil's Modus operendi is to take from us what we have already been given.

 I see that at times that is how it is with us.
 So focused on the one thing we can't have convinced that the one thing holds the key to our success or happiness.
 Sin and addiction are founded on this faulty premise.
 We are in grave spiritual danger when we determine and judge that the sin we may want is good.
 Because ultimately, in that judgment, we declare that God is bad, like it or not, and we become subjects of the one who lies about what is good.